 Ideally, you’re hoping to capture unbiased participants who accurately reflect the ages, demographics, use locations and behaviors of your target users — and who understand the software.

 “For example, if it’s some sort of workflow that has to do with managing a bunch of expenses within QuickBooks, we would make sure we recruited people that knew QuickBooks so that we didn’t have to give them an overview on how the software works, because that would totally throw everything off,” Falkman said.
 “If there were certain steps involved to get the app to the state where they’re using it, we would make sure users understood that, and we would give them an opportunity to ask questions.”

 If UAT is conducted in-house in a publicly accessible environment, the cost is fairly negligible — just the time of the team members involved.
 In this case, the UX team and product manager will distribute a script to internal volunteers, who go through a task list while being observed over video or in person.
-However, this approach is “the least desirable solution and can lead to biased results, as the team wants the build to succeed, not fail,” Wachholz wrote.
+However, this approach is “the least desirable solution and can lead to biased results, as the team wants the build to succeed, not fail,” Wachholz added.

-Alternatively, there are several third-party services that allow you to invite and schedule phone interviews, in-person interviews or online research sessions with paid participants.
+Alternatively, there are several third-party services that allow you to invite and schedule phone interviews, in-person interviews or online research sessions with paid participants for UAT testing.
 Typically, participants can be pre-vetted to ensure they resemble your target audience.
 However, there are risks to this approach as well, because paid participants can become vested in giving the type of measured feedback that keeps them desirable as testers.
 It’s an approach Wachholz advocates for firms that do not have ready access to a large sampling of users.

 While, in practice, testing tends to be a binary process, Grouverman said a more effective approach is to ensure all acceptance criteria lead to feasible possibilities.
 Unlike Wachholz, she doesn’t consider user acceptance testing a purely binary exercise.